futurisiko/chatGPT_Powershell_Client/README.md

 Help:
 ```
 .\chatGPT.ps1 -help
-Usage: chatGTP 'Question in single quotes' [Options]
+Usage: .\chatGTP.ps1 -model <MODEL> -temperature <NUMBER> -maxtokens <NUMBER> 'Question in single quotes'
-Example: chatGPT 'Write a oneliner in powershell to get a reverse shell'
+Example: .\chatGPT.ps1 -model gpt-4 -temperature 0.7 -maxtoken 1000 'Write a powershell oneliner to launch a command to a servers list'

 Options:

+-model <model_name>: select which model to use.
+     If not specified default value is 'gpt-3.5-turbo'.
+     You can try 'gpt-4' to ask more complex question/tasks.

 -temperature <NUMBER>: set the temperature used.
-     If not specified default value is 1.0.
+     If not specified default value is 0.5.
      Lower temperature (e.g. 0.0 / 1.0):
      chatGPT will choose words with a higher probability of occurrence.
      Useful when we want to complete something with the most probable value/phrase/word.